-Workplace factor Example controls Success indicators Resources and support Describes a work environment where management takes appropriate action to protect staff psychological safety.
+Workplace factor Example controls Success indicators Resources an Describes a work environment where management takes appropriate action to protect staff psychological safety.
 A positive safety culture supports psychological safety at work where staff can raise workplace concerns, identify and control workplace hazards, attend training, respond to incidents and have meaningful input into the workplace policies and practices.
-Conduct regular HIRAC/OHS inspections if psychosocial hazards including traumatic events or materials are present in the workplace.
+Conduct regular HIRAC/OHS inspections if psy hazards including traumatic events or materials the workplace.
 Respond to OHS reports in a timely manner.
-Ensure there is appropriate and timely post critical incident support such as referrals to EAP for affected staff.
-Ensure there are appropriate policies and procedures in place to deal effectively with situations that can threaten or harm staff (e.g. harassment, bullying, discrimination, violence, aggression, stigma, domestic violence etc.), and staff are aware of where and how to access these.
-The workplace is committed to minimising unnecessary stress at work.
+Ensure there is appropriate and timely post crit support such as referrals to EAP for affected st to deal effectively with situations that can threa staff (e.g. harassment, bullying, discrimination, aggression, stigma, domestic violence etc.), an aware of where and how to access these. s are present in stress at work.
 Leaders demonstrate care about staff emotional wellbeing.
 Leaders encourage staff to express their views and opinions.
+Leaders encourage staff to express their views and opinions.
 The workplace makes an effort to prevent harm to staff from harassment, bullying, discrimination, violence and stigma.
-Staff would describe the workplace as being psychologically healthy.
-The workplace deals effectively with situations that can threaten or harm staff (e.g. harassment, bullying, discrimination, violence, aggression, stigma, domestic violence etc.).
-OHS induction OHS training: Hazard Identification, Risk Assessment and Control (HIRAC) Incident Reporting and Investigating Manual Handling Hazardous Substances and Dangerous Goods Dealing with aggressive/difficult customers Preventing workplace violence Health and safety management procedure Hazards management HIRAC for Prevention of Workplace Bullying (pdf 39kb) HIRAC for Psychosocial Hazards (pdf 97kb) Incident and emergency management procedure Diversity and inclusion Employee Assistance Program - see Counselling and other support
+Staff would describe the workplace as being TM Thrive - Uncreation of wor OHS induction OHS training: Hazard ide Incident rep Manual han Hazardous Dealing with Preventing Health and Satistication of word Incident and end Incident and end Diversity and interview

-13. Physical safety

-Workplace factor Example controls Success indicators Resources and support Present when a staff member's physical safety is protected from hazards and risks related to the staff's physical environment.
+13. Physical safety Workplace factor Example controls Success indicators Resources ar Present when a staff member's physical safety is protected from hazards and risks related to the staff's physical environment.
 Conduct regular HIRAC/OHS inspections of your workplace.
 Respond to OHS reports in a timely manner.
 Encourage the reporting of all occupational violence incidents through the University's Injury and Incident report process.
 The workplace cares about how the physical work environment impacts mental health.
 All health and safety concerns are taken seriously.
 Staff asked to do work that they believe is unsafe have no hesitation in refusing to do it.
-The workplace assesses the physical and psychological demands of the jobs and the job environment to determine if it presents a hazard to staff's health and safety.
+The workplace assesses the physical and psychological demands of the jobs and the job environment to determine if it presents a hazard to staff health and safety.
 The physical environment is as comfortable as possible and designed specifically for the tasks being undertaken (e.g. make changes to the workstation, tools or equipment, or the way a job is done where needed).
-OHS induction OHS training: Hazard Identification, Risk Assessment and Control (HIRAC) Incident Reporting and Investigating Manual Handling Hazardous Substances and Dangerous Goods Dealing with aggressive/difficult customers Preventing workplace violence HIRAC for manual handling tasks Health and safety management procedure Hazards management Incident and emergency management procedure
+OHS induction OHS training: Hazard ide Incident re Manual ha Hazardous Dealing with Preventing HIRAC for material Health and Saterial Incident and each (includes managed) Injury or illness tion identification, risk assessment and control (HIRAC)